ryanbariuan/whosDatPokemonGame/README.md

 3. If you have problems with the images, check if file path is correct.

-All resources used are from the following websites:
+All resources used are from the following websites :

 - Images from Bulbapedia
 - Fonts from Dafont